xkevinlu/my-gridsome-site/blog/0725-platypus.md

 >  **"Not only can I swim, but I can poison enemies and see underwater
 > with electroreception!"**

-You wouldn't recommend it shoehorn itself into a mold of a duck.
-Even though it can compete with the beak, it doesn't have feathers and can't quack.
+Instead of shoehorning itself into a mold of a duck, it would be way better off emphasizing its own strengths.
+Even though it can compete with the beak, it can't fly and it can't quack.
+If it doesn't fly like a duck or quack like a duck, it might not be best to compete as a duck.

-Nor would you ask it to pretend to be a pufferfish, because despite it being venomous it cant do the cool puffing up thing.
+Same goes for pretending to be a pufferfish, because despite it being venomous it cant do the cool puffing up thing.

 The platypus's unique combination is its best selling point.
 Nothing else even comes close in terms of being good at its combination of traits.
 The intersection of its unique qualities is its superpower.